What is an AIA® G-702 & G-703? How Do I complete one?

 Line 2, Net Changes by Change Orders - ok, here it is, the line that causes so much confusion and frustration.
-Add up all the Change Orders that have been priced AND FORMALLY APPROVED by the General Contractor or Project Manager.
-Enter ONLY formally approved Change Orders at the bottom of your original QuickBooks Estimate form and 99% of the time, the CAPS program will automatically calculate this amount for you.
+Add up all the Change Orders that have been FORMALLY APPROVED by the General Contractor, etc. Enter ONLY formally approved Change Orders at the bottom of your original QuickBooks Estimate form and 99% of the time, the CAPS program will automatically recognize this amount for you.

 Line 3, Contract Sum to Date - add the numbers on Lines 1 and 2 above; the CAPS program will automatically do this math for you - no need to worry about transposition errors.
 This is your official contract sum as of the date of this Payment Application.

-Line 5b, _% of Stored Materials - repeat the process used for Line 5a, EXCEPT use the value from the bottom of Column F on Form G-703.
-Usually, the amount of retention for completed work and stored materials is the same.
+Line 5b, _% of Stored Materials - repeat the process used for Line 5a, EXCEPT use the value from the bottom of Column F on Form G703.
+Usually, the amount of retention for completed work and stored materials is the same, but on occasion it will be different.
 The CAPS program will automatically calculate retainage for you based on the retainage method you select in each Job Record.
 Write down whichever rate is stated in the contract next to 5b, and in the blank next to the dollar sign, write down the retention amount for your stored materials.

-Line 5, Total Retainage - add together the dollar amounts from Lines 5a and 5b if your retention is a fixed amount.
-IF your retention varies per line item or phase, then you would not complete 5a and 5b, and instead, just enter the total of Column l on your G-703 in this section.
-The CAPS program will automatically calculate retainagae for you based on the retainage method (fixed or variable) you select in each Job Record.
+Line 5, Total Retainage - add together the dollar amounts from Lines 5a and 5b if your retention is a fixed amount (10%).
+IF your retention varies per line item or phase, then you would not complete 5a and 5b, and instead, just enter the total of Column l on your G703 in this section.
+The CAPS program will automatically calculate retainage for you based on the retainage method (fixed or variable) you select in each Job Record.

 Line 6, Total Earned Less Retainage - what you have earned OR Line 4 MINUS the Total Retainage on Line 5.
 The CAPS program will automatically perform the math for you.